macedd/wp-build-deploy/README.md

 ##Todo

-Document the process of deploying with this environment
+Document and automate the process of deploying with this environment

+- Setup
+- Build
+- Deploy